 And remember, there is only a single bottle allowance, so choose wisely.
-If you bring more than 1 bottle per person prepare to have it confiscated if you are selected for an search inspection at customs.
+If you bring more than 1 bottle per person prepare to have it confiscated if you are selected for a search inspection at customs.

-4. Getting through customs.
+11. Getting through customs.